 Transmission infrared absorption spectra were collected in the mid-IR range (400-6000 cm-1) using a Thermo-Nicolet 6700 FTIR spectrometer (KBr beamsplitter, MCT-B detector, 1 to 4 cm-1 resolution, and 128 scans).
 A 6x beam condenser was used to focus light through the girdle region of the gemstone to obtain a maximum signal.
 Raman spectra were collected over the range 100-2000 cm-1 Raman shift using a Renishaw InVia Raman microscope (3 additive scans, and excitation produced by 514.5 nm Ar-ion or 633 nm He-Ne lasers).
 Analysis was done using a focused beam on the table facet of the gemstone unless otherwise noted.

 Photoluminescence spectra were collected in the 517-1000 nm range using a Renishaw InVia Raman microscope (single scan, and excitation produced by 514.5 nm Ar-ion laser).
 Analysis was done using a focused beam on the table facet of the gemstone unless otherwise noted, and the laser intensity was adjusted to avoid detector saturation caused by sample fluorescence.

-No optic axis diagram available.
-The location of the optic axis could not be determined.
+Red line denotes the approximate position of the optic axis